-Group exhibition feating the work Customs.
+Group exhibition feating my work Customs.
 Images: Kévin Ardito Inspired by the story of Audrey Batonneau, former research officer in nanobiotechnology, the artists and researchers of the Digital Research Unit wanted to group several proposals that reflect their experience and their unique vision of the world in a paradoxical relationship with the truth within a digitalised hyper-information society.
 Artworks by K. Ardito, A. Barthélémy, O. Demurger, A. Desaubliaux, V. Godard, L. Gouhier, D-O. Lartigaud, B. Serra, G. Seyller.

 « Vos données personnelles ont été prélevées sur l’étiquette de votre bagage, dans un train que vous avez pris récemment et dans lequel je me trouvais. » A database (last name, first name, address, telephone number, e-mail) constituted outside of digital environments allows the proposal of service and/or collaboration in the manner of a targeted advertisement.

-Project selected for the Volumes Award 2020: volumeszurich.ch/award-2020 Website: berenice-serra.com/swipe The Swipe notebook is a writing copybook that enquires into forms of writing in the digital age.
+Project selected for the Volumes Award 2020: volumeszurich.ch/award-2020 berenice-serra.com/swipe The Swipe notebook is a writing copybook that enquires into forms of writing in the digital age.
 Developed in 2020, during the quarantine period due to the coronavirus outbreak, this edition is conceived to be accessible to everyone from their place of residence.
 It can be printed from a website, following the web-to-print technique.

 The Swipe project proposes to learn a writing system inspired by the principle of gestural text entry.
 Swipe considers trails produced by the use of the virtual keyboard as a writing system in its own right.
 The writing copybook contains practical and poetic exercises to learn this writing system outside its digital environment.